 Where Do Mice Hide During The Day?
 These 8 Common Places

-Where do mice hide during the day?
-They are the areas where there is less human activity, both inside and outside of your house.
-With this in mind, an attic is a place that people rarely visit, where you’ll often come across dirty garments and old decorations.
+An attic is a place that people rarely visit, where you’ll often come across dirty garments and old decorations.
+Perfect items for nesting!

 The attic is also perhaps the best place where mice set up a nest that can go unnoticed for long.
 The mice often get to the attic via openings along the roofline where there’s no insulation.